-We will practice building up the surface of a painting, experimenting with layering and composition.
-As confidence in the use of materials grows, students will draw inspiration from our sketchbooks and the work of professional artists to begin crafting our own unique vision.
+Students will begin their painting exploration through practicing building up the surface of a painting while experimenting with layering and composition.
+As confidence in the use of materials grows, students will draw inspiration from their sketchbooks and the work of professional artists to begin crafting their own unique vision.

 You will be introduced to a variety of fundamental techniques, and exposed to the dialogue and professional artists who are shaping contemporary painting.
 Combining materials and imagery, you will investigate how to express your feelings, beliefs, and voice to convey a strong message in your art.
 We will discuss successes and challenges as a group to build confidence and create a sense of community.
 Our class will culminate with an exhibition of our work that stems directly from student experience and interests.